 As part of obtaining reasonable assurance about whether Town of Logansport's financial statements are free of material misstatement, I performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of my audit and, accordingly, I do not express such an opinion.
-The results of my tests disclosed instances of noncompliance or other matters that are required to be reported under Government Auditing Standards and are reported on the accompanying schedule of findings as Finding #2021-2 and Finding#2021-3.
+The results of my tests disclosed an instance of noncompliance or other matters that are required to be reported under Government Auditing Standards and are reported on the accompanying schedule of findings as Finding #2022-2.